hyperledger/iroha/CONTRIBUTING.md

 - Unless otherwise specified, refer to [Rust best practices](https://github.com/mre/idiomatic-rust).
 - Use the `mod.rs` style.
 [Self-named modules](https://rust-lang.github.io/rust-clippy/master/) will not pass static analysis, except as [`trybuild`](https://crates.io/crates/trybuild) tests.
 - Use a domain-first modules structure.
 Example: don't do `constants::logger`.
 Instead, invert the hierarchy, putting the object for which it is used first: `iroha_logger::constants`.
 - Use [`expect`](https://learning-rust.github.io/docs/e4.unwrap_and_expect.html) with an explicit error message or proof of infallibility instead of `unwrap`.
 - Never ignore an error.
 If you can't `panic` and can't recover, it at least needs to be recorded in the log.
 - Prefer to return a `Result` instead of `panic!`.

-  Exception: when implementing something that uses `issue_send` instead of `send` ([more about actors](docs/source/guides/actor.md)).
-Actors and parallelism don't mix; you could deadlock the entire peer, so it's better to `panic!` if something goes wrong.
-This is a necessary concession for asynchronous programming.
 - Group related functionality spatially, preferably inside appropriate modules.
 For example, instead of having a block with `struct` definitions and then `impl`s for each individual struct, it is better to have the `impl`s related to that `struct` next to it.
 - Declare before implementation: `use` statements and constants at the top, unit tests at the bottom.
 - Try to avoid `use` statements if the imported name is used only once.
 This makes moving your code into a different file easier.
 - Do not silence `clippy` lints indiscriminately.
 If you do, explain your reasoning with a comment (or `expect` message).